Wei-Shao-Reg/GDR/README.md

 To efficiently run the GDR code, we recommend a Linux machine with a minimum computer memory of 256GB and a minimum number of CPU cores of 16.

 ### Steps to Install the GDR Program
+1. Intall proper CMake version (3.1.0 and above) if do not have one ready on your machine https://cmake.org/install/.

-1. Install the Insight Toolkit (ITK)
+2. Install the Insight Toolkit (ITK)
 ```
 1) Download ITK 4.8.2 source code:
 wget https://sourceforge.net/projects/itk/files/itk/4.13/InsightToolkit-4.13.2.tar.gz